icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 If they are absent, you should return to the above mentioned points and set the variables correctly.

+*Attention*
-*Attention:* new environment variables will appear only after restarting the terminal session.
+: new environment variables will appear only after restarting the terminal session.

 ### Gradle Build Environment